Alton Tobey: Realist work

 Tobey's murals, illustrations, and portraits show him working in the realistic style for which he is best known.

 His murals on historical subjects are the most widely seen of Tobey's works, prominently displayed in many public places in the US and elsewhere.
 These include public institutions in his native Connecticut; the Smithsonian Institution and other venues in Washington, DC; New York's Intrepid Sea-Air-Space Museum; and even an officers club in Saudi Arabia.
 Indeed, the Larchmont Gazette obituary (see 'External links') states, "Alton Tobey was best known for the murals, which he called 'symphonies of painting'."
 Alton Tobey was president of the National Society of Mural Painters from 1984 to 1988.

 As a realist painter and illustrator, Tobey is also famously the creator of the hundreds of paintings which illustrate the twelve volumes of "The Golden Book History of the United States".
 Additionally, he did many illustrations for Sport magazine, Life, and Time-Life books.
 Millions of children, whether they knew it or not, grew up gazing at Alton Tobey's vivid imaginings of historical events (such as one depicting a scene from the Russian revolution).
 Michael Bierut wrote a tribute for Design Observer magazine that begins: "Alton Tobey died the week before last.
 Chances are you've never heard of him, but when I was eight years old, I had no doubt about one thing: Alton Tobey was the best artist in the world."
 Tobey's works are included in the collection of the National Museum of American Illustration.

-In his work as a frequently commissioned portraitist, Tobey had the honor of rendering many prominent sitters in paint.
+In his work as a frequently commissioned portraitist, Tobey had the honor of painting portraits of many prominent figures.
 These included Pope John Paul II, the poet Robert Frost, and Albert Einstein.
-In fact, it was while Einstein was sitting for his Tobey portrait (during the 1940s), that a cordial acquaintance began which yielded an important gem of artistic inspiration: Einstein's remark that there are really no straight lines in nature led to Alton Tobey's invention of his signature "curvilinear" style - one of his experimental genres.
+In fact, it was while Einstein was sitting for his portrait (during the 1940s), that a cordial acquaintance began which yielded an important gem of artistic inspiration: Einstein's remark that there are really no straight lines in nature led to Alton Tobey's invention of his signature "curvilinear" style - one of his experimental genres.